 Establishing a running routine has been critical for me during this pandemic.
-Running has become my daily anchor that keeps me grounded, even through all of this uncertainty.
+Running has become the daily anchor that keeps me grounded, even through all of this uncertainty.
 It’s the healthy thing that I get to look forward to each day.

 Running has helped me to clear my head, get some alone time, and has kept me feeling balanced – mentally and physically.
-Even though life is upside down right now, running is still there like a familiar old friend.
+Even though life is upside down right now, running is still there as a familiar old friend.

 I am currently following a training plan to prepare for the virtual Pittsburgh Half Marathon (Update – I completed it!).
 Focusing on my training plan is helping me to stay motivated right now.

 I want to share a few tips of a few of the things I have learned to help you stay motivated to exercise during a pandemic as well.

 Here are my top tips for staying active during COVID-19:

 Setting a goal that really excites you can be a great way to stay motivated!
 For me, the biggest way I stay motivated is by training for races.
 I’ve been training for the Pittsburgh Half Marathon for a few months.
 I decided to run my half marathon virtually.

 Other goals that you could focus on could be working out a certain number of days per week consistently, running a certain distance for the first time, working out to feel healthy, or helping you manage the stress we’re all inevitably experiencing right now.
 Whatever it is, find the goal that lights you up and go after it!